googlefonts/googlefonts.github.io/gf-guide/promotion.md

 - Do not include images that could be considered sensitive or offensive for social or political reasons (nothing that could be related to violence of any kind).
 - 1 up to 8 images would be great.

-### Credits/content:
+### Credits/content

 - Please be sure that you have all the credits for the images.
 - Do not include images you don't own 100% of the rights to.
 - Do not add credits of any kind, not for third parties or yourself (the credits will already be included in the Designers section).
 - These images will be licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0).

-### Repository structure and the documentation folder
+### Where to alocate the images

 - Feel free to add these images to your repo's README.md section (from the /documentation folder).
-- Both the images and the source files of the images should be included in the promo folder under the documentation dir.
+- Both the images and the source files of the images should be included in an `article/` and a `social-assets` folders under the documentation directory.
+For more details, see the **Documentation** bullet in the [Upstream repository structure](./upstream/).
 - An image-license.txt file must be included in the documentation directory.
 See the <a href="https://github.com/googlefonts/googlefonts-project-template/tree/main/documentation"> repository template</a>.

 <br><br>

-# IMAGES FOR THE ABOUT SECTION
+## Images for the About section

 The 'About' section in the specimen of your typeface on Google Fonts will give a more detailed presentation of the project, its origins, inspirations, and uses.
 Please look at the [Description File](./description.md) section of this Guide for more details.